 In addition, the directors are divided into three classes, as nearly equal in number as possible, designated Class I, Class II and Class III.
-Class I directors will initially serve until Pagaya's first annual general meeting of shareholders following the Closing; Class II directors will initially serve until Pagaya's second annual general meeting of shareholders following the Closing; and Class III directors will initially serve until Pagaya's third annual general meeting of the Pagaya Shareholders following the Closing.
-Commencing with Pagaya's first annual general meeting of shareholders following the Closing, directors of each class the term of which is then expiring will be elected to hold office for a three-year term and until the election and qualification of their respective successors in office.
+Class I directors will initially serve until Pagaya's first annual general meeting of shareholders following the Closing; Class II directors will initially serve until Pagaya's second annual general meeting of shareholders following the Closing; and Class III directors will initially serve until Pagaya's first annual general meeting of shareholders following the Closing; and Class III directors will initially serve until Pagaya's first annual general meeting of shareholders following the Closing, directors of each class the term of which is then expiring will be elected to hold office for a three-year term and until the election and qualification of their respective successors in office.
 The Class I directors consist of the following individuals: Kevin Stein, Harvey Golub and Mircea Ungureanu.
-The Class II directors consist of the following individuals: Avi Zeevi, Amy Pressman and Dan Petrozzo.
-The Class III directors consist of the following individuals: Avital Pardo, Yahav Yulzari and Gal Krubiner.
-In case of any increase or decrease, from time to time, in the number of directors, the number of directors will shorten the term of any incumbent directors.
+The Class II directors consist of the following individuals: Avital Pardo, Yahav Yulzari and Gal Krubiner.
+In case of any increase or decrease, from time to time, in the number of directors, the number of directors will shorten the term of any increase in the number of directors.